Subregion Complementarity in AdS/CFT: AdS/CFT for subregion

 \section{AdS/CFT for subregion}

 In the AdS/CFT correspondence, it is expected that if we take (at least for a simple) subregion $A$ of CFT, the gravitational theory on a subregion $M_A$, whose boundary consists of $A$ and the Ryu-Takayanagi surface of $A$, in the bulk is dual to the CFT on $A$.
-However, we have seen that the subregion duality and the causal (and also entanglement) wedge reconstruction are not valid.
+However, we have seen that the subregion duality and the causal (and also entanglement) wedge reconstruction are not valid, even at the leading order of the $1/N$ corrections.
 Thus the above expectation seems to be invalid.
-Nevertheless, the AdS/CFT correspondence for the subregion may be correct in the following sense at least for the AdS-Rindler case: Any (global) vacuum correlation functions of the low-energy operators supported only in $M_A$ can be reproduced from the CFT correlation functions on $A$.\footnote{ Here, the operators supported only in $M_A$ mean the operators that are contained in the bulk theory of the AdS-Rindler patch.
+Nevertheless, the AdS/CFT correspondence for the subregion may be correct in the following sense at least for the AdS-Rindler case: The large $N$ leading order of any (global) vacuum correlation functions of the low-energy operators supported only in $M_A$ can be reproduced from the CFT correlation functions on $A$.\footnote{ Here, the operators supported only in $M_A$ mean the operators that are contained in the bulk theory of the AdS-Rindler patch.
 These may be the gauge invariant operators supported only in $M_A$ without gauge fixing. } Nevertheless, if we consider two different bulk subregions $M_A$ and $M_B$, the bulk operator $\phi(x)$ with $x \in M_A \cap M_B$ reconstructed by the HKLL from $A$ and $B$ are different.
 We will show it in two different ways: using the bulk picture and AdS/CFT correspondence for the Poincare patch.
 Though the discussion in this section may be essentially known, it clarifies its relationship with what was discussed in the previous section.

 Let us consider the vacuum state $\sigma = \ket{0}\bra{0}$ in the CFT on $S^{d-1}$ with the global Hamiltonian.
 For the Rindler subregion $A$, the reduced density matrix is $\sigma_A=\tr_{\bar{A}} \sigma$.
 In the bulk picture, the vacuum state $\sigma = \ket{0}\bra{0}$ is as the global AdS vacuum $\ket{0} \bra{0}$.
 We can consider the corresponding bulk subregion $M_A$ and define the reduced density matrix on $M_A$ as $\sigma_{M_{A}}=\tr_{M_{\bar{A}}} \sigma$.
 (This partial trace is not well-defined because the bulk spacetime description is only an approximation, and then $\sigma_{M_{A}}$ makes sense only for the low energy approximation.
 Furthermore, the bulk Hilbert space may not be factorized even approximately and such partial trace may not be well-defined for finite $N$.)